 Lion dance can trace its origins back to more than two thousand years ago in ancient China.
 There are several stories, myths, and legends about the origin of the lion and lion dance, depending on your country, region, or even village.

 Nowadays, lion dance is performed year-round for a variety of occasions to usher in good luck and prosperity.
 We perform at many events, such as festivals, restaurants, grand openings, weddings, parades, banquets, private parties, community service events, and many more.

 The Lion and the Goddess of Mercy (Guan Yin)

 The story of the rebirth of the mythical lion (originating from heaven) is probably the most common version of the origin of lion dance.
 The lion created a great deal of trouble for everyone with his very mischievious character and fondness for practical jokes.
 On one occasion, he decided to play a practical joke on the Jade Emperor.
-The Jade Empoeror, angry after all the trouble that the lion ad caused, killed hte lion by cutting its head off and separating it from its body.
+The Jade Empoeror, angry after all the trouble that the lion had caused, killed the lion by cutting its head off and separating it from its body.
 He then threw both the lion's head and body down to the earth to rot.
 Upon discovering the fate of the lion, Guan Yin (the goddess of mercy) felt sorry for the lion and decided to help him.
 She used a long red ribbon to tie the lion's head back on and bring him back to life.
-The red ribbon is still seen on lions' horns today, and both are said to have the ability to ward off evil spirits after having being gifted to the lion by Kwan Yin for this purpose.
+The red ribbon is still seen on lions' horns today, and both are said to have the ability to ward off evil spirits after having being gifted to the lion by Guan Yin for this purpose.